se-beast-ian/houdini-codes/README.md

 # houdini-codes
 Like a barn, except it houses houdini tools, python scripts and other nonsense.

+### vops/windbraker
+Evaluates the velocity of a particle and depending on the proximity to a guide vector field, it absorbs the potential velocity and slowly blends it in it's own velocity.

 ### Set parameters to selected nodes
 In this example, 4 camera nodes are selected and their iconsize parameter is set to 50
 ```python